Prior99/hyrest/docs/api-forms.md

 }
 ```

-The decorator `@field` will mark the property as a field with the type `User`.
+The decorator [@field](https://prior99.gitlab.io/hyrest/api/hyrest-mobx/globals.html#field) will mark the property as a field with the type `User`.

-After marking the class with `@hasFields`, new `Field`s will automatically be injected upon creation.
+After marking the class with [@hasFields](https://prior99.gitlab.io/hyrest/api/hyrest-mobx/globals.html#hasfields), new [Fields](https://prior99.gitlab.io/hyrest/api/hyrest-mobx/interfaces/basefield.html) will automatically be injected upon creation.

-The injected values already utilize Mobx under the hood and hence no `@observable`s are no longer necessary.
+The injected values already utilize Mobx under the hood and hence no [@observable](https://mobx.js.org/refguide/observable-decorator.html)s are no longer necessary.

 ## Arrays

-Hyrest Mobx supports arrays.
 Arrays are wrapped in a special array wrapper instead of the default wrapper.
-This wrapper behaves much like a readonly version of the default JS array, with added methods for usability.
+This wrapper behaves much like a read only version of the default JS array, with added methods for usability.

-Wrapped fields are accessed using `.at(index)` instead of the `[index]` operator.
+Wrapped fields are accessed using [at](https://prior99.gitlab.io/hyrest/api/hyrest-mobx/classes/fieldarray.html#at) instead of the `[index]` operator.

 ### Inside a nested class